Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 This guide is for Mac contractors who want a real answer.
 It covers every takeoff tool that actually runs on macOS in 2026, with verified prices, honest reviews, and notes on Apple Silicon, Apple Pencil, and what happens when you try to run Bluebeam through Parallels on an M-series chip.

-The best Mac takeoff software in 2026 is Easy Takeoffs ($35/month, $299/year), followed by STACK (from $49/user/month), Bluebeam Cloud ($440/year, limited features), Square Takeoff ($399/year after first year), Togal.AI ($199 to $299/user/month), Buildxact ($199/month), and Procore Estimating ($99 to $139/user/month).
-PlanSwift, On-Screen Takeoff, and Bluebeam Revu desktop do not run natively on Mac and require Parallels plus a separate Windows license.
+The best Mac takeoff software in 2026 is Easy Takeoffs ($39/month, $399/year), followed by STACK (from $249/user/month), Bluebeam on web and mobile (included with Bluebeam plans from $260/user/year), Square Takeoff ($1,699/year), Togal.AI ($299/user/month), and Buildxact ($169/month on annual billing).
+Procore also works in a browser, but requires a custom annual quote based on selected products and annual construction volume.
+PlanSwift, On-Screen Takeoff, and the Bluebeam Revu desktop application do not run natively on Mac.
 This guide covers each option with verified pricing, Apple Silicon support, and Apple Pencil workflows.

 What Happened to Bluebeam on Mac